A beneficiary is a person or entity who is appointed to receive assets if you pass away.

 How beneficiaries inherit assets

-After an account or asset owner’s death, assets are passed directly to the chosen beneficiaries, allowing recipients to bypass probate.
-Whether your beneficiary is a person (such as a spouse or child) or entity (such as a charitable organization), they could inherit any assigned money, property, or other benefits from your assets and accounts like life insurance policies or retirement plans.
+After someone’s death, their assets are passed directly to their chosen beneficiaries.
+Whether your beneficiary is a person (such as a spouse or child) or entity (such as a charitable organization), they could inherit any assigned money, property or other benefits from your assets and accounts, like life insurance policies, retirement plans or bank accounts.

 Types of beneficiaries